Auslander Regularity of p-adic Distribution Algebras: Introduction

 ~\\ {\bf Theorem.}{\it~ Let $G$ be a compact locally $L$-analytic group.
 Then $\Dg$ has the structure of a $K$-Fr\'echet-Stein algebra where the corresponding Banach algebras are Auslander regular rings whose global dimensions are bounded above by the dimension of $G$.}

-~\\The family of Banach algebras arises in the same fashion as in [ST5] i.e. the rings $\Dgr$ come as quotient Banach algebras via the map $\Dgo\rightarrow\Dg$.
-Here, $G_0$ denotes the underlying locally $\Q_p$-analytic group and the map comes dually from embedding locally $L$-analytic functions into locally $\Q_p$-analytic functions on $G$.
+~\\We remark straightaway that the desired Banach algebras arise in the same fashion as in \cite{ST5} i.e. they come as quotient Banach algebras via the map $\Dgo\rightarrow\Dg$.
+Here, $G_0$ denotes the underlying locally $\Q_p$-analytic group and the map is dual to embedding locally $L$-analytic functions into locally $\Q_p$-analytic functions on $G$.

 The brief outline of the paper is as follows.
-After reviewing the notions of Auslander regularity, uniform pro-$p$ groups and Fr\'echet-Stein algebras in our setting (sections 2-4) the first part of the paper is led by the filtration techniques developed in [ST5] over $\Q_p$: in section 5 we single out certain subgroups $H$ of $G$ serving as locally $L$-analytic analogues of uniform groups.
-Their underlying locally $\Q_p$-analytic groups $H_0$ are uniform.
-We prove that $G$ contains sufficiently many subgroups of this type.
-In section 6 the induced filtrations in the sequence as well as the associated graded objects are determined.
-Here, $\Dor$ is filtered through its norm and $I_r(H_0,K)$ denotes the norm-closure inside $\Dor$ of the kernel of $\Do\rightarrow\Dh$.
-Provided the index $r$ is sufficiently "small" we may deduce the regularity of $\Dhr$ from the shape of its graded ring $\gr\Dhr$.
+After reviewing the notions of uniform pro-$p$ groups and Fr\'echet-Stein algebras in our setting (sections 2-3) we begin by investigating certain standard subgroups $H$ of $G$ serving as locally $L$-analytic analogues of uniform groups (section 4).
+In section 5 we generalize the filtration methods developed in \cite{ST5} to the base field $L$.
+As a result we may deduce the regularity properties for the algebras $\Dhr$ when $r$ is "sufficiently small" and $H$ is as above.
+We then use the existence of a well-behaved filtration of $\Dh$ by Fr\'echet-Stein subalgebras (arising functorially from the lower $p$-series of $H$) to deduce the main result (sections 6-7).
+We finish by describing the resulting dimension theory on $\mathcal{C}_G$.
+As an application we show that coadmissible modules coming from smooth or, more general, $U(\lie)$-finite $G$-representations (as studied in \cite{ST1}) are zero-dimensional.

-The second part of the paper reduces the general situation to this special case (sections 7-8).
-It relies on the observation that the norm-completed versions of ring extensions $\Dom\subseteq\Do$ coming from lower $p$-series subgroups $\Hm\subseteq H_0$ are homologically well-behaved.

-We finish by describing the resulting dimension theory on $C_G$.
-As an application we show that coadmissible modules coming from smooth or, more general, $U(\lie)$-finite $G$-representations (as studied in [ST1]) are zero-dimensional.

-~\\ {\bf Notations:}~Throughout, $\Q_p\subseteq L\subseteq K\subseteq \mathbb{C}_p$ is a chain of complete intermediate fields where $L/\Q_p$ is finite and $K$ is discretely valued.
+~\\ {\it Notations.}~Throughout, $\Q_p\subseteq L\subseteq K\subseteq \mathbb{C}_p$ is a chain of complete intermediate fields where $L/\Q_p$ is finite and $K$ is discretely valued.
 If not otherwise stated $G$ denotes a compact locally $L$-analytic group, $\lie_L$ its Lie algebra and $\exp$ an exponential map.
 Let $\kap:=1$ resp. $\kap:=2$ if $p$ is odd resp. even.

-~\\ {\bf Acknowledgements:}~This work is based on the author's thesis.
-He would like to thank his thesis advisor Peter Schneider for guidance and support.
-He is also grateful to Matthias Strauch and Jan Kohlhaase for many helpful discussions.